ungersebastian/IRAFMimaging/README.md

 It aims at developing tools for processing spectral data from vibrational nanospectroscopy methods, and conventional FTIR and Raman-spectroscopy for comparison.

-So far experimental methods have been
+So far experimental methods have been://

 - photo-induced force microscopy (PiFM)

 - FTIR

-    - Raman-spectroscopy
+- Raman-spectroscopy//
 - optical photo-thermal resonance (O-PTIR)

 Subtopics are sorted in folders:
     - NanIRim: processing and comparing scan images (mainly PiFM)